 In an employee at work, stress generates from when the workplace expects more results compared to what an employee is capable of achieving.
 In the case of a company expecting a worker to deliver much, irrespective of their capability, stress usually jets in.
 Often, unclear objectives and roles, harassment, or bullying at work primarily contribute to stress.

 Lack of stress management in the workplace contributes to illnesses, absenteeism, and employee turnover.
 Another primary indicator of stress is underperformance at work.
-To deal with stress in workers, it is vital to take effective actions and procedures.
-These measures not will not only benefit the stressed employee but also, improves the scope for organizational development.
+To deal with stress in workers, it is vital to take practical actions and procedures.
+These measures not will not only benefit the stressed employee but also improves the scope for organizational development.

 Implementing wellness programs